 Pinch Zoom and Pan: You can zoom in on features by pinching the screen using two fingers.
 You can return the screen to its original dimensions, or stretch it further, by moving your fingers apart.
 When zoomed, drag one finger to pan the display right, left, up, and down.
 Pinch zoom and pan affect both channels in Stacked Mode.

 Top Navigation Panel

 The Top Navigation panel, located at the top of the screen, can be accessed during data collection by tapping the upward arrow.
-Tap the arrow again to minimize the menu.

-Tap the Top Navigation Access icon to display the following:
+Tap the Top Navigation Access icon to display the following functions: